 Austin horse trainer, Eusevio Maldonado Huitron, was sentenced Friday to 97 months in federal prison.
-He will serve three years supervised release for his role in a conspiracy to launder millions of dollars.
+He will serve three years of supervised release for his role in a conspiracy to launder millions of dollars.
 Authorities say the proceeds were used to purchase, train, breed, and race American Quarter Horses in the United States.

 United States District Judge Sam Sparks also sentenced co-defendant Raul Ramirez, of El Paso, to one year plus a day in federal prison after pleading guilty prior to trial to the conspiracy charge.

 Other co-defendants who pleaded guilty to various federal charges prior to trial received probation sentences.
 Zulema Trevino was sentenced to three years; Alexandra Garcia Trevino of Oceanside, California got two years; horse trainer Adan Farias of Norco, California received three years as did Felipe Alejandro Quintero of Los Alamitos, California.
 Judge Sparks also ordered that Farias, Quintero, and Ramirez each pay a $3,600 fine.
 Sentencing for Carlos Miguel Nayen Borbolla of Santa Anna, California, was postponed.